 Retailers may measure the number of Wi-Fi devices in the space when customers connect to in-store Wi-Fi; they can also examine customer behaviour and length of stay.

-Indoor Positioning Systems (IPS) is one of the best retail design trends that have gained popularity as a trend to aid users in navigating indoor spaces without the need of GPS.
+Indoor Positioning Systems (IPS) is one of the best retail store design trends that have gained popularity as a trend to aid users in navigating indoor spaces without the need of GPS.
 Customers can get a map that will help them locate themselves in the store and discover the things they need when they use the Target app on their phones while shopping in-store.

 Pop Up Shops